First Andes Silver (CVE:FAS) Shares Up 33.3% – Still a Buy?

-First Andes Silver Ltd. (CVE:FAS – Get Free Report)’s share price shot up 33.3% during trading on Wednesday .
+First Andes Silver Ltd. (CVE:FAS – Get Free Report)’s share price was up 33.3% on Tuesday .
 The company traded as high as C$0.08 and last traded at C$0.08.
-108,000 shares changed hands during trading, an increase of 63% from the average session volume of 66,071 shares.
+Approximately 108,000 shares changed hands during trading, an increase of 63% from the average daily volume of 66,071 shares.
 The stock had previously closed at C$0.06.

 First Andes Silver Ltd., an exploration stage company, engages in the exploration of mineral properties in Peru.
 It explores for silver and gold properties.
 The company holds 100% interest in the Santas Gloria silver property covering an area of approximately 1,100 hectares located in Peru.
 The company was formerly known as Mantaro Precious Metals Corp.